About searching

 Eligible projects for the required 55 percent of traditional capital projects include the capital cost of contracting for transit services for elderly persons and persons with disabilities and other specialized shared-ride transportation services.
 Buying rolling stock for or acquiring Americans with Disabilities Act (ADA) complementary paratransit service may also both qualify as eligible capital expenses when public transportation is insufficient, unavailable, or inappropriate, provided these projects are carried out by eligible subrecipients and these projects are included in the area’s Coordinated Public Transit-Human Services Transportation Plan.
 Refer to Section 7.1 - Traditional Capital Expenses of the PMP for details.

-In addition to the required minimum 55 percent of traditional capital projects, up to 45 percent of an area’s apportionment may be utilized for additional public transportation projects that address one or more of the following:
+In addition to the required minimum 55 percent of traditional capital projects, up to 45 percent of an area’s apportionment may be utilized for additional public transportation projects that accomplish one or more of the following:

-1. Exceed the ADA minimum requirements,
+a.
+Exceed the ADA minimum requirements,

-2. Improve access to fixed-route service and decrease reliance by persons with disabilities on ADA-complementary paratransit service, or
+b.
+Improve access to fixed-route service and decrease reliance by persons with disabilities on ADA-complementary paratransit service, or

-3. Provide alternatives to public transportation that assist elderly persons and persons with disabilities with transportation.
+c.
+Provide alternatives to public transportation that assist elderly persons and persons with disabilities with transportation.

 While the Federal Transit Administration (FTA) encourages traditional capital projects that are also open to the public as a means of avoiding unnecessary segregation of services, the 5310 funds will only be allocated for projects that meet the specific needs of seniors and individuals with disabilities to be eligible.
-Refer to the section 7 - Eligible Projects in the PMP for further details.
+Refer to section 7 - Eligible Projects in the PMP for further details.

 CONTACT INFORMATION: